 “There was significant evidence of an increased risk of Breast Cancer in patients with autoimmune thyroiditis.
 In addition, the results supported an increased risk associated with the presence of anti-thyroid antibodies and goitre.

 While these results indicate an association between thyroid auto-immunity and Breast Cancer, further prospective studies are required to definitively prove causality.”

 There are three women in the waiting room when I return from my mammogram and ultrasound.
 We are waiting for our results.
 The fear in this room is so intense.
 A darkness comes over me.
 Somehow deep within me I know there is real danger and every woman in the room knows it too.
-I think of my two boys, my husband, my beautiful family members, my friends, and wonder what the world would be like without me.
-There is a darkness that comes over me.
-I’ve never experienced it before.

 The nurse returns.
 “Dana, your mammogram and ultrasound results are negative.
 There is no sign of cancer.”
 The three other women, who met me only an hour ago, begin clapping.
 Three strangers are clapping for me.
 I turn to them and my voice shakes, “Thank you.”
 I walk out of the building onto the crowded New York City street with tears streaming down my face.